benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 ## Getting pipeline results

-When the pipelines are finished, you can log out from cortex and copy pipeline results to your local machine.
+When the pipelines are finished you can log out from cortex and copy pipeline results to your local machine.

 Detach from screen and exit from cortex: